003 - Gender equality

 Activity One - Describe - Inequality

 Being equal between people is something that is perhaps or at least should be seen as normal.
 Unfortunately, very few countries give equal rights to genders and it is often women who are losing out.
 It is a well documented fact that women earn 9.8% less than men in the UK and it can be as much as 18.2% less in the USA.
-In India this figure rises to between 24-26% difference and even in the socialist country of China the gender pay gap is 12%.
-Even Switzerland which is often seen as a very economically developed and equal society pays women on average 12.5% less than men.
-But it is not just finances that women lose out in.
+In India, this figure rises to between 24-26% difference, and even in the socialist country of China the gender pay gap is 12%.
+Switzerland which is often seen as a very economically developed and equal society pays women on average 12.5% less than men.
+But it is not just finances where women lose out.

-Mind map the different areas that women currently do not have equal rights for.
+Mind map the different areas (economics, politics, social, environment) in which women currently do not have equal rights.
 Do this in general to begin with.

 Useful Resources